briantwalter/rpi-toolbox/README.md

 Toolbox of scripts and utilities for the raspberry pi.

-`hdmictl` : bash script to turn HDMI connected monitor on and off.
+`hdmictl` bash script to turn HDMI connected monitor on and off.

+`autostart` configuration file for kiosk mode on LXDE